By Professor Tony Attwood and Dr. Michelle Garnett

 Smartphones with their time reminder apps and alarms can be useful.
 A time plan for the activity in stages can be created, and the expected duration of each stage can be coordinated with a watch or a free TimeTimer App© for visual time management.
 This can be particularly useful during exams.
 A child could ask an adult to remind them how much time remains.

-If you are interested in learning more our online courses cover a variety of topics.
+If you are interested in learning more our online courses cover a variety of topics, including Autism, ADHD and Executive Function.